 nostAIgia is an interactive installation that presents viewers with the experience of viewing a curated slideshow of photographs from Gibson-Hill’s collection, alongside a computer vision model which detects and names subjects within the image.

-This project was exhibited at the Arts House in Singapore and ART SPACE in Busan, as part of Liminal Landscapes, which relives the street photographic work of C.A.
+This project was exhibited as part of Liminal Landscapes, which relives the street photographic work of C.A.
 Gibson-Hill depicting life in Singapore and Malaya in the 1940s-60s.

 Concept